 VSP is now able to get buy-in for strategic sourcing services across the business.
 Automated reporting and progress updates allow sourcing teams to showcase their progress with the lines of business.
 They’ve also been able to standardize sourcing practices across a large team.
 Leveraging collaborative workflows to gather requirements and perform supplier evaluations takes the burden off of sourcing professionals and encourages stakeholders to be more involved and accountable throughout the sourcing process.
 Plus, open, well-managed channels of communication facilitate a dialogue between VSP and its suppliers, which in turn fosters more productive business relationships and encourage innovation.

-VSP Global and Scout RFP will team up at SIG's Fall Global Executive Summit to show you how to make your digital transformation dreams a reality.
+VSP Global and Scout RFP teamed up at SIG's Fall Global Executive Summit to show you how to make your digital transformation dreams a reality.
 SIG members can download the whitepaper.

 Stan Garber, President of Scout RFP, has 15+ years of industry experience as an entrepreneur.
 Stan and Scout’s CEP Alex Yakubovich previously co-founded ONOSYS, which was later acquired by LivingSocial.
 While growing ONOSYS, Stan experienced the frustrations of corporate procurement processes.
 Since 2014, Scout has grown from an intuitive Request For Proposal cloud offering to a full-fledged SaaS platform that empowers sourcing and procurement teams at companies like JetBlue, SunTrust, Owens Corning, Twitter, Workday and VSP Global with the tools they need to manage sourcing and supplier engagement processes.
 At Scout, Stan oversees all go-to market and business development activities.